Why you need to get your restaurant marketing strategy right

 Gather reviews

-Get social and build an online community
+Use social media management to build your online community

-Bonus tip: Track success and see which ads drive the most traffic by using unique links.
+Important restaurant marketing tip: Track success and see which ads drive the most traffic by using unique links.
 Know your click-through rates and ROI for smarter ad spending.

 Claim your spot in search results

-Sign up for or claim your business page in Google My Business to create a free Business Profile on Google that will allow your venue to show up in local searches and on Google Maps.
-This is an easy marketing avenue that anyone can implement for their restaurant as it is free and requires only some basic information from you and verification that you are the owner of the business.
-Once verified you can fill in your profile, ensure you display up-to-date opening times and also ask your customers to leave you reviews on your profile.
-You can also add a reservation link so customers can book a table directly from your Google listing.
+Sign up for or claim your business page in Google Business to create a free Business Profile on Google that will allow your venue to show up in local searches and on Google Maps.
+This is an easy step that anyone can implement for their restaurant.
+It’s free, and only requires some basic information from you, along with verification that you are the owner of the business.

 Here's our local SEO checklist to boost visibility:

-• Keywords are key: Research relevant keywords that describe your restaurant (type of food, location, atmosphere) and include them throughout your online presence.
+Keywords are key: Research relevant keywords that describe your restaurant (type of food, location, atmosphere) and include them throughout your online presence.

-• Reviews as ranking signals: Monitor review sites like Yelp and TripAdvisor and respond thoughtfully to both positive and negative feedback.
+Reviews as ranking signals: Monitor review sites like Yelp and TripAdvisor and respond thoughtfully to both positive and negative feedback.

-• NAP consistency: Make sure your business name, address, and phone number match accurately across all listings (website, directories, etc.).
+NAP consistency: Make sure your business name, address, and phone number match accurately across all listings (website, directories, etc.).

-• Adapt for voice search: Use natural language and conversational phrases in your website content to capture how people talk to their smart speakers.
+Adapt for voice search: Use natural language and conversational phrases in your website content to capture how people talk to their smart speakers.

-• Accessible images: Include descriptive alt text with these images for accessibility and better SEO.
+Accessible images: Include descriptive alt text with these images for accessibility and better SEO.

-Now that customers can find you easily, make that first step of engagement seamless with a convenient online booking system.
+Once you’re confident that customers can find you easily, make that first step of engagement seamless with a convenient online booking system.

 4. Generate more visits with an online booking platform